my1396/R-Notes/docs/0103-RStudio-VSCode.md

 - If you want multiple windows each with their own folder, you first open a new window (Ctrl+Shift+N) and then open the folder in that new window.

 Q: How to run R code interactively? \
 A: Create an R terminal via command **R: Create R Terminal** in the Command Palette.
 Once an R terminal is ready, you could either select the code or put the cursor at the beginning or ending of the code you want to run, press (<kbd>Ctrl</kbd> + <kbd>Enter</kbd>), and then code will be sent to the active R terminal.
 If you want to run an entire R file, open the file in the editor, and press Ctrl+Shift+S and the file will be sourced in the active R terminal.

+Q: Why use VS Code for R programming? \
+A: Better integration with Copilot, making it easier to write code with AI assistance.
+Also, VS Code has a lot of extensions that can enhance your R programming experience, such as `Markdown Preview Enhance`, `Live Server`, and `GitLens`.

 --------------------------------------------------------------------------------

 ### `languageserver` package